EmHain8/QGIS-Cartography-ICCB/docs/part2-build-map.md

 - Map 1 - South-East Queensland (white 10pt)
 - Map 2 - Overall Change in Temperature (SSP370 ) (white 10pt)

-At the bottom of the maps:
+At the bottom of each the maps:

 - Map 3 - Climatic suitability for koalas (black 12pt)
 - Map 4 - Projected suitability change (SSP370), current to 2090 (black 12pt)